Author: Berkey, Melissa

 What are your plans after graduation?
 How has involvement in research influenced your plans and/or prepared you for the future?

-Meet Abigail LaFontan ’20, an OUR Peer Research Ambassador (PRA) majoring in Political Science and minoring in French.
+Meet Mary Vlamis ’20, an OUR Peer Research Ambassador (PRA) double majoring in Economics and Political Science.

 What advice would you give to incoming freshmen?